Generalizing Hybrid Integrator-Gain Systems Using Fractional Calculus: Generalized HIGS

+upper gain-region and lower gain-region respectively.
+The upper gain-region contains an extended version of the condition in $F_2$, which prevents violation of the sector-boundary $u = k_h e$ at $e \neq 0$ for the fractional-order integrator.
+The upper-gain region also contains an additional condition to prevent violation of the sector-boundary at $u = k_h e$ for $e = 0$.
+Namely, this can happen at that location if $\dot{e} > 0$ and $\dot{u} > k_h \dot{e}$, or if $\dot{e} < 0$ and $\dot{u} < k_h \dot{e}$.
+The lower gain-region contains several conditions which prevent the fractional-order HIGS from violating the sector-boundary at $u = 0$.
+This can happen in many different situations.
+For $e>0$ it happens when $\dot{u} < 0$, and for $e < 0$ when $\dot{u} > 0$.
+If $e = 0$, it can happen when (1) $\dot{e} = 0$ and $\dot{u} \neq 0$, (2) $\dot{e} > 0$ and $\dot{u} < 0$, or (3) $\dot{e} < 0$ and $\dot{u} > 0$.
+In all those cases, the fractional-order HIGS switches to its lower gain-mode, where its state $x_h$ is kept at zero, guaranteeing continuity of its output signal.

-The conditions \eqref{eq:sect1} and \eqref{eq:sect2} are simultaneously necessary at the beginning of the integral part to guarantee that the output is sector bounded.
-Therefore, if one of these conditions are not satisfied, the system maintain on its gain mode.
-To this respect, the NOT of these conditions are added to the $\mathscr{F}_2$ domain.\\ The output of the fractional-order HIGS for a sinusoidal input $e(t)=\sin(t)$ is depicted in Fig. \ref{fig:single}.
-It can be seen by decreasing $\alpha$ from 1 to 0 with fixed parameters $\omega_h=1$ and $ k_h=1 $, the output gradually goes from HIGS to gain mode.
-Also, given the importance of being sector bounded in HIGS, Fig. \ref{fig:sectore} shows that the output of the fractional-order HIGS is bounded between $0$ and $k_h \sin(t)$ in this case.
+The output of the fractional-order HIGS for a sinusoidal input $e(t)=\sin(t)$ is depicted in Fig. \ref{fig:single}.
+It can be seen that by decreasing $\alpha$ from 1 to 0 with fixed parameters $\omega_h=1$ and $ k_h=1 $, the output gradually goes from the behaviour of a HIGS to that of a proportional gain.
+Also, given the importance of HIGS being sector-bounded, Fig. \ref{fig:sectore} shows that the output of the fractional-order HIGS is bounded between $0$ and $k_h e$.

+\begin{remark} For the integer-order HIGS it is proven that the second condition of $\mathcal{F}_2$ and all conditions of $\mathcal{F}_3$ are never satisfied, such that they can be disregarded \cite{enh}.
+However, this does in general not hold for the fractional-order HIGS. \end{remark}